Hair Loss Causes

-Important truth: Diet changes hair.
+Diet changes hair.
 When you change your diet, you’re guaranteed to undergo hair replacement.
 Most folks switching to a healthier diet initially report some hair loss shortly after they switch.
-Some panic, deciding they’re not getting enough of some important nutrient, or that they might be doing something wrong as part of their transition.
+Some panic, deciding they’re not getting enough of some important nutrient, or that they might be doing something wrong.

 Once you’ve decided to and are actively are including more raw foods into your diet, you start consuming more nutrients than, in some cases, entire neighborhoods!
 If you do drop some hair, nutritional deficiency likely isn’t the cause.
 This is the stage where people tend to say raw food “doesn’t work” and revert to old eating habits.
 Unwise!
 This is the time to educate yourself.

 Hair growth and texture is always sensitive to change, especially to a change in diet.
 It even responds to life changes.
 Example: relocation.
 You move to a new town where the tap water contains different minerals than your body is used to absorbing.
 Variations in the levels of zinc, magnesium, proteins and fatty acids can all cause hair loss.